-It shall be the responsibility of each respective body that appointed a Director that vacates the Board to appoint a new Director to fill the vacancy.
-For example, if a Director appointed by the NomCom departs the Board prior to the end of their term for whatever reason, then it is the responsibility of the NomCom as the original appointing body to designate a replacement that will serve out the remainder of the term of the departed Director.
+It shall be the responsibility of each respective body that appointed or selected a Director that vacates the Board to appoint a new Director to fill the vacancy.
+However this obligation will not apply to vacancies in Board-appointed positions.
+For example, if a Director selected by the NomCom departs the Board prior to the end of their term for whatever reason, then it is the responsibility of the NomCom (using it's mid-term rules, as specified in [RFC8318], Section 3.5) as the original appointing body to designate a replacement that will serve out the remainder of the term of the departed Director.